bassem-1/European-Gas-Imports/README.md

 ## Conclusion and Insights
 Concluding Insights
 - **Predictive Power**: The ARIMA model effectively forecasts future natural gas EU imports by leveraging historical data and capturing temporal relationships through lagged values.
+Metrics such as Mean Squared Error (MSE) and R-squared (R²) demonstrate the model's effectiveness in capturing import patterns.
 - **Key Markets**: Analysis focused on major suppliers like Azerbaijan and Libya, highlighting the impact of their import fluctuations on European gas supply dynamics.
-- **Stationarity**: Achieving stationarity through differencing is crucial for accurate time series forecasting, emphasizing the importance of data preprocessing.
-- **Model Evaluation**: Metrics such as Mean Squared Error (MSE) and R-squared (R²) demonstrate the model's effectiveness in capturing import patterns.
 - **Strategic Implications**: Accurate forecasts provide valuable insights for traders and policymakers, aiding in decision-making and supply chain management in the commodities market.
-- **Future Work**: Future research could enhance predictive accuracy by integrating additional variables and exploring hybrid models that combine ARIMA with machine learning techniques.
+- **Future Work**: Future research could enhance predictive accuracy.
+Vector AutoRegression could look into patterns between different variables (imports from different countries) to increase forecasting accuracy.
+Correlation analysis could be helpful to understand how and why variables are correlated.
+Adding other variables (e.g. weather, sentiment analysis about geopolitical factors,...) and using ML techniques could be beneficial.

 ## Contributions
-Contributions are welcome!
-If you have suggestions or improvements, feel free to create a pull request or open an issue.
+Contributions are welcome.

 ## License
 This project is licensed under the MIT License.